 Home to our four engineering schools and various research institutes, MECD will be home to thousands of students and staff members.

 The make-up of the people who will be working and studying in MECD breaks down as follows:

-The MECD development is a 7 year project, starting in 2014 and finishing in 2021.
+The MECD development is an eight year project, starting in 2014 and finishing in 2022.

 The new campus will support learning through over 1,000 informal and self-directed study spaces.

 - Almost 7,000 students - including 1,618 taught master's, 4,105 undergraduate and 1,021 postgraduate research students.